-Five papers that are necessary to verify the legality of land and obtain title insurance:
+Five papers that are necessary to verify the legality of land:

 1) Escritura– The Escritura is the legal document that demonstrates who is the owner of the land.
 It could be compared to a title deed.
 In the Escritura, the first person is the seller and the second person is the buyer.
 The inscription shows that the name is in the name of the new buyer.
 At the end of the Escritura, there needs to be a “numero de inscription” (Inscription Number) that demonstrates